 - Depending on the wax used, we will remove the wax with paper strips, muslin strips, or the wax itself

 - Apply pressure to the freshly waxed or sugared area to calm and sooth the skin

-- Clean any residual wax or sugar paste
+- Clean any residual wax

 - For the brow area, we will also brush and trim your brows

 During all services, we use disposable sheets.